 Soak dal overnight.
 Make a soft dough with flour and ½ t salt.
 Keep aside for half an hour.
-Drain water from dal and grind with ½ t salt, garlic cloves and one green chilli.
+Drain water from dal and grind with ½ t salt, garlic cloves, and one green chili.
 Peel, wash and chop the ginger fine.
 Add to the dal mixture.
-Divide dough into 10 portions and roll each portion into size of a poori.
+Divide dough into 10 portions and roll each portion into the size of a poori.
 Divide dal mixture into ten portions.
 Stuff each poori with one portion of dal mixture and fold into a semi-circle.
 Press the edges firmly.
-Boil one liter water in a sauce pan.
-Drop pharas one by one in the pan as soon as water starts boiling.
+Boil one-liter water in a saucepan.
+Drop pharas one by one in the pan as soon as the water starts boiling.
 Place the lid.
-Cook on sim for ten minutes after water starts boiling again.
+Cook on sim for ten minutes after the water starts boiling again.
 Poke a phara with the tip of a knife.
 If it comes out clean, pharas are done or cook for another 2-3 minutes or till done.
 Drain the water.
-Traditionally pharas are served with four accessories viz. melted ghee, powdered black salt, green chutney and finely chopped onion soaked in vinegar.
+Traditionally pharas are served with four accessories viz. melted ghee, powdered black salt, green chutney, and finely chopped onion soaked in vinegar.

 Nutritive value per portion:

 Calories-376 (add75 cal to fried one)